Optimal resource cost for error mitigation: Introduction

-Since quasiprobability decomposition is a procedure to express a given gate as a linear combination of noisy operations that can be implemented by a noisy device, the `optimal' cost depends on what the `implementable' operations are.
-In Ref.~\cite{Temme2017error}, Clifford operations combined with a target unitary gate followed by a noise channel were heuristically chosen as implementable operations for depolarizing and amplitude damping noise models, and optimal decompositions with this specific set of implementable operations were presented.
-In Ref.~\cite{Endo2018practical}, a set of operations consisting of sixteen operations based on Clifford gates and projections was introduced as a universal basis set that always allows for some form of linear decomposition.
-However, the implementable operations considered in the previous studies may have missed the full potential of near-term devices that could reduce the optimal costs.
-Namely, devices without error correction have much freedom about programmability of unitary gates unlike the case of the fault-tolerant quantum computation with error correcting codes where \textit{logical} operations take place in a code space --- there is no reason to prefer Clifford gates over non-Clifford gates at the level of \textit{physical} operations on unencoded qubits.
-This flexibility is a strength of NISQ devices and should be fully exploited.
-This consideration, however, also raises a demanding problem; since we need to take into account much larger set of implementable operations with infinitely many elements, obtaining the optimal resource cost can be extremely challenging.
+However, the ``optimal'' cost is not well-defined by itself.
+Since quasiprobability decomposition expresses a given gate as a linear combination of noisy operations implementable on a noisy device, the optimal cost can highly depend on the choice of implementable operations.
+Many previous studies---not only on error mitigation but on NISQ algorithms in general---chose Pauli and Clifford gates as building blocks for the implementable operations~\cite{McArdle2020quantum}.
+As for the probabilistic error cancellation, Clifford operations combined with a target unitary gate followed by a noise channel were heuristically considered for depolarizing and amplitude damping noise~\cite{Temme2017error}, being extended to a complete set of Clifford-based operations applicable to a wider class of noise models~\cite{Endo2018practical}.
+However, the necessity of considering the Pauli and Clifford gates has been rarely asked.
+It surely makes sense to give them special status in the fault-tolerant quantum computation with error-correcting codes where \emph{logical} operations take place in a code space, for which Clifford operations admit simple logical gate constructions~\cite{Steane1996error,Shor1995scheme,Fowler2012surface}.
+On the other hand, for NISQ devices that do not implement error-correcting codes, there is no clear reason for the Clifford gates to be preferred over non-Clifford gates at the level of \textit{physical} operations on unencoded qubits.
+In this sense, NISQ devices are endowed with extra degrees of freedom, and this flexibility should be fully exploited so that their potential and limitations can be properly gauged.